 My garage gets really cold in the winter

-A fridge usually has one temperature sensor that controls both the freezer section and the refrigerator section.
+A fridge usually has one thermostat that controls the freezer and refrigerator sections.
 It senses the temperature inside the freezer and adjusts it if it rises above a certain threshold.
-There’s normally a small vent which then pumps some of the freezer air to the fridge section to keep it cool.
+There’s a small vent that then pumps some of the freezer air to the fridge section to keep it cool.

 Well, not exactly.

-Either way you’ve going to have spoiled food.
+Either way, you’re going to have spoiled food.

-Now we know that most combination refrigerator\freezer units only have one temperature sensor to control both sections.
-So when the outside temperature is too low, the compressor won’t turn on.
-So it sounds like you need a refrigerator designed for varying temperatures.
+Now we know that most refrigerator\freezer units only have one temperature sensor to control both sections, and the compressor won’t turn on when the outside temperature is too low.

 There are a couple of different ways to solve your problem.